jaymody/seq2seq-polynomial/README.md

 ```

 ## Model Accuracy
 The model is evaluated against a **strict string equality** between the predicted target sequence and the groud truth target sequence.
-The model achieved an accuracy of `0.915`.
+The model achieved an accuracy of `0.971` (trained on 16 epochs).

 ![loss](loss.png)